-It’s almost Halloween!
-Kids are getting excited and for good reason.
-This is a holiday where memories are made that last a lifetime – not to mention a chance to unleash the sweet tooth of children all throughout New York.
+It's almost Halloween!
+Kids are getting excited and for a good reason.
+This is a holiday where memories are made that last a lifetime - not to mention a chance to unleash children's sweet tooth throughout New York.

 - Halloween is the worst day of the year for fatal accidents involving cars and kids on foot.
-In fact, there are more than twice as many fatal child pedestrian accidents on Halloween as there are on an average day.
+In fact, there are more than three times as many fatal child pedestrian accidents on Halloween as there are on an average day.

-- The evening hours are the most dangerous for these fatal car accidents, with 60 percent occurring between 5:00 and 9:00 p.m.
+- The evening hours are the most dangerous for these fatal car accidents, 60-percent of fatal injuries occur between 5:00 and 9:00 p.m.

-- Crossing in the middle of a block is especially dangerous, with 70 percent of the fatal accidents occurring when kids cross outside of an intersection or crosswalk.
+- Crossing in the middle of a block is especially dangerous, 70-percent of the fatal accidents occur when kids cross outside of an intersection or crosswalk.

 - Children have been poisoned by breaking open glow sticks and drinking the liquid inside them.

 - Face paint can contain lead and other toxic substances.